 Always be sure to check that your backup alarms and lights are working and that your visual aid devices and mirrors are firmly attached in the correct location before you even start the engine.

 If truckers are driving while fatigued and sleep-deprived, this behavior can reduce their alertness, slow their reaction time, and lead to a much higher chance of an accident.
-To learn more about the dangers of truck accidents, Morris, King & Hodge, P.C. has put together an infographic with great information on how to decrease sleeping behind the wheel.

 Everyone Deserves to Get Home